SaswatPadhi/pseudocode.js/README.md

 * **Math formula support:** Inserting math formulas in pseudocode.js is as easy as LaTeX.
 Just enclose math expression in `$...$` or `\(...\)`.

-It supports all modern browsers, including Chrome, Safari, Firefox, Opera, and IE 8 - IE 11.
+It supports all modern browsers, including Chrome, Safari, Firefox, Edge, and IE 9 - IE 11.

 ## Demo
 Visit the [project website](http://www.tatetian.io/pseudocode.js) for demo.

 ## Usage

-### Basics
+### Quick Start
 Download [pseudocode.js](https://github.com/tatetian/pseudocode.js/releases),
 and host the files on your server.
 And then include the `js` and `css` files in your HTML files: